 Local language, dialects to be medium of instruction in C'garh

 Local Chhattisgarhi language and different dialects will be made the medium of instruction in primary schools across Chhattisgarh from the next academic session, Chief Minister Bhupesh Baghel said on Sunday.
-Speaking at the state-level Republic Day function held in Jagdalpur, around 290 kms from here, he also cautioned that if political parties place their creed above the country, then people's freedom will once again be in danger and might end forever.
+Speaking at the state-level Republic Day function held in Jagdalpur, around 290 kms from here, he also cautioned political parties by quoting Dr Babasaheb Ambedkar's statement that if parties place their creed above the country, then people's freedom will once again be in danger and might end forever.

 Appealing to the people to work towards protecting the Constitution, he said its different aspects will be taught in schools.
 The state government had on Friday issued a circular to schools, asking them to hold discussion on the Constitution after prayers every Monday.